Skip to content

-Nearly 20 percent of eighth-graders admit to abusing inhalants, but most parents don't even know about it.
+Nearly 20% of 8th graders admit to abusing inhalants, but most parents don't even know about it.

 Pre-teens and teens will abuse any number of ordinary household items because they are cheap, legal, and available.
 Abusers are seeking a drug-like high, but that occurs only if the brain is deprived of oxygen.
 Even one-time abusers can die suddenly of an irregular heart rhythm; the heart is also being deprived of oxygen.
 Chronic abusers can experience damage to the nervous system, kidneys, liver, and other body organs.